60th Independence Day Celebrations

 Don’t miss out on your opportunity to purchase a commemorative 250th T-shirt for the July 4 celebrations!

-The Independence Day Celebration Committee (IDCC) will be selling T-shirts with the 2026 logo/theme, "VA 250."
+The Independence Day Celebration Committee (IDCC) will be selling T-shirts with the 2026 logo/theme, “VA 250.”
 T-shirts will be available in tie-dye and light blue colors, while supplies last.
-Navy trucker hats and visors will also be available for purchase, while supplies last.
+Trucker hats and visors will also be available for purchase, while supplies lasts.

 Item Sizes Price